-Michaels and Barrack were both were recruited to play for the Bombers’ varsity soccer team and met for the first time at orientation.
+Michaels and Barrack were both recruited to play for the Bombers’ varsity soccer team and met for the first time at orientation.
 They were also in the athletic training program together, and Michaels said they became close friends who did almost everything together.

 “Pretty much my whole life was around Jase and his life around me,” Michaels said.
 “Having those three years with him and every moment with him will always be special to me.”